lorbke/42_Born2beRoot/README.md

 Basic diff between CentOS and Debian?

 diff between aptitude and apt?
+aptitude has GUI, apt is just command.

 what is APPArmor?
+its a security software that allows individual permissions for users.

 cat /etc/os-release
 PW policy files: /etc/pam.d/common-password, /etc/login.defs.